atodoro1/atodoro1/README.md

-## Hi there 👋
+## 👋 Hi there!

-My name is Angel, and I'm a student as Stevens Institute of Technology.
+My name is Angel, and I'm a student at Stevens Institute of Technology.
 I love digging deep into Linux internals, going to the gym, and math.

+---

+## 🤔 What is Angel up to?

+- Learning how the linux kernel works
+- Reading math and CS books I probably don’t need for class

+---

-- ⚡ Fun fact: ...
+## ⚡ Fun facts

-My favorite language is C XD
+- My favorite programming language is **C**
+- I used to run **NixOS** as my daily driver

 <!--
 **atodoro1/atodoro1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.